What Should You Do About Your Boyfriend Problems?

 Even healthy, good relationships encounter bumps in the road sometimes.
 There are all sorts of life stressors that can raise issues, and sometimes our own behavioral patterns can cause conflict over time.

 For those with more serious, long-term issues in their relationship, basic problem-solving techniques may not be enough.
-If you don’t feel satisfied with your relationship, are dealing with similar issues over and over, or are just unsure of what to do, a relationship counselor can be a great resource.
+If you do not feel satisfied with your relationship, dealing with similar issues that repeat, or are just unsure of what to do, a relationship counselor can be a great resource.

 Relationship counselors are great at providing resources and information about sex relationships and dating, but they also can be there for you personally.
 Fun and free relationships are often possible to acquire through some dedicated effort, but not all relationships are worth saving.
 The advice of a professional is sometimes very much needed.